AndrewPrifer/react-three-editable/README.md

 #### Props

-`state: EditableState = undefined`: a previously exported state.
+`state?: EditableState`: a previously exported state.
 This can only be set once, and cannot be overridden with a prop change!

 `allowImplicitInstancing: boolean = false`: allows implicit instancing of editable objects through reusing `uniqueName`s.
 These objects will share all editable properties.
 It is discouraged since you'll miss out on warnings if you accidentally reuse a `uniqueName`, and will be superseded by prefabs in the future.